JetBrains/kotlin-web-site/docs/topics/js/js-react.md

 of share buttons and icons all have the same kind of interface.
    Creating the external declarations for each component happens the same way as you already did for the video player.

-   Add the following code to a new file called `ReactShare.kt`:
+   Add the following code to a new `ReactShare.kt` file:

    ```kotlin
    @file:JsModule("react-share")